-I enjoy speaking about SQL Server, whether it’s at user groups, remote presentations, webinars, or just in passing at events or in casual conversation.
+I enjoy speaking about Data and SQL Server, whether it’s at user groups, remote presentations, webinars, or just in passing at events or in casual conversation.
 Here’s the list of sessions I am currently presenting.
 Please let me know if you’re interested in having me speak for your group via my contact page.

 Time Travel with SQL Server System-Versioned Temporal Tables

 In many industries, it is necessary for data professionals to be able to show what a data set looked like at a previous point in time.
 Whether it’s calculating insurance or tax rates based on a policy date, quickly comparing data changes over time for trend analysis or just recovering from an accidental data change, it’s useful to be able to look back in time through our data.
 Solutions like Change Data Capture or trigger-based audit tables are usually slow, and require a lot of extra code to be effective.
 SQL Server 2016 introduces system-versioned tables, also known as Temporal Tables, which track data through time with far less overhead than other solutions.
 In this session, you’ll learn how to create temporal tables, how SQL Server manages data within those tables, and how to query data at a specific point in time using several real-world examples.
 Attendees will leave with a fundamental understanding of practical use cases for temporal tables and the knowledge to implement them.

 Transaction Log Internals and Performance